Deputy on leave after pulling gun during traffic stop

 “What are you doing to me?”
 Randall said.

 “What do you mean what am I doing?” the deputy said.
-“You’re f****** driving reckless.
+“You’re (expletive) driving reckless.
 Give me your driver’s license or I’m going to knock you off this bike.”

 “I will pull over.
 I am unarmed,” Randall said.